 Monona Terrace® Community and Convention Center serves as a community location for residents and visitors to gather, celebrate and learn.
-Madison's working piece of art truly contributes to the good of the community by hosting a variety of free community programs year round, including children's programs, family events, health and wellness programs, concerts, school outreach programs and lectures.
-In 2014 over 51,000 people attended Monona Terrace community events.
+Madison's working piece of art truly contributes to the good of the community by hosting a variety of free community programs year round, including children's programs, family health and wellness programs, concerts, school outreach programs and lectures.
+Approximately 50,000 people attend Monona Terrace community events each year.
 In addition, nonprofit organizations can use the Hall of Fame room free of charge up to three times per year.

-Combining elegance with convenience, Monona Terrace offers guided as well public tours, as group tours and activities, enhance visits to that the Frank Lloyd Wright designed building.
+Combining elegance with convenience, Monona Terrace offers guided public tours, as well group tours and activities, that enhance visits to the Frank Lloyd Wright designed building.
 Tour guides discuss the history of Monona Terrace, almost 60 years in the making, and how the building's dramatic open spaces, curvilinear forms and breathtaking lake views express Wright's "organic" archi-Reservations are tecture. recommended for groups of ten or more.
-Visit tours.mononaterrace.com for a complete tour schedule
+Visit tours.monona schedule terrace.com for a complete tour